 In 2008, the EPISCenter was founded by Brian Bumbarger, Assistant Director for Knowledge Translation and Dissemination at the Prevention Research Center at PSU.
 Funding was provided through a four-year grant by the PA Commission on Crime and Delinquency (PCCD) and the PA Department of Public Welfare (DPW).
-In 2012, EPISCenter received its second four-year grant from PCCD & DPW which added an initiative to support improvement of juvenile justice programs, in addition to existing initiatives to support community prevention coalitions and evidence-based programs.
+In 2012, EPISCenter received its second four-year grant from PCCD & DPW which added an initiative to support improvement of juvenile justice programs, in addition to existing initiatives that support community prevention coalitions and evidence-based programs.
 The EPISCenter has been recognized as an innovative model for the support and dissemination of proven effective programs and practices, and increasingly receives a high level of interest from state, national, and international policymakers as well as foundations.